linkedin marketing guide

 Make your employees your brand ambassadors and the face of your company.
 People engage 10x more likely with employee profiles than with company pages. - Dr. Natalia Wiechowski, Personal Branding Coach

-LinkedIn has a feature related to employee advocacy where you can see your employees' posts' performance.
+LinkedIn even has a separated section dedicated to employee advocacy where you can see your employees' posts' performance.

 If your employees are happy to share posts about your brand's milestones, then it is clear that more users will be interested to find out about your brand's mission.